J. B. Barker-Nunn & Associates

 Faculty Development Workshops in Scholarly Writing and Publishing

 In repeated job satisfaction surveys, more than 80% of faculty at U.S. colleges and universities report that they would like to produce and publish more scholarship.
 Yet it is also estimated that 85% of all research published in the United States is produced by just 15% of the professoriate, and a scanty publication record remains the leading reason for denying tenure or promotion.
-The individual and institutional costs of this "ambition gap"—in terms of faculty morale and retention, institutional prestige, and the advancement of knowledge
+The individual and institutional costs of this "ambition gap"—in terms of faculty morale and retention, institutional prestige, and the advancement of knowledge—are enormous.

 J. B. Barker-Nunn & Associates was founded to address this problem by providing scholars with specialized editing and coaching services.
 Working with clients from across the academy has affirmed our conviction that what most keeps faculty from achieving their research goals is a lack of training or mentoring in the process, tasks, and conventions of scholarly writing itself.
 Thus Jeanne Barker-Nunn also offers on-site faculty development workshops that provide participants with learnable principles and strategies for increasing the amount, quality, and success of their writing.